Number Seventeen: Reception

 Many critics who may be unfamiliar with the film's comedy origins have judged Number Seventeen as a failed attempt at serious drama.
 A reviewer for Variety wrote in August 1932: "Like the play, the story is vague and, despite its intended eeriness, unconvincing.
 It is asking a lot of an audience—even a picture one—to make them believe a woman accomplice of a band of thieves will fall in love at first sight with a detective and prevent his being done in by her associates."
 The review observed that the climactic train crash scene was "very good, but not sufficient to make it anything but a program feature."

 Upon the film's initial release, some audience members reacted to Number Seventeen with confusion and disappointment.
 In the 1966 book Hitchcock/Truffaut, François Truffaut offered a similar verdict, telling Hitchcock that he had found the film "quite funny, but the story was rather confusing."

 Number Seventeen continues to garner generally negative reviews; the critical consensus published by review aggregator Rotten Tomatoes calls the film "highly entertaining but practically incomprehensible" and an "unsatisfactory early tongue-in-cheek comedy/suspense yarn."

-Copyright and home video status
+Copyright status and home media

-Number Seventeen, as are all of Hitchcock's British films, is copyrighted worldwide, but it has been widely bootlegged on home video.
+Number Seventeen is copyrighted worldwide, but it has been widely bootlegged on home video.
 However, various licensed, restored releases have appeared on DVD disc and video-on-demand services.
 On December 7, 2021, the film was released on Blu-ray disc in the U.S. by Kino Lorber.